 Working with leading organisations to provide a global, independent and transparent view of catastrophic events

-In partnership with the University of Reading and the University of Exeter we are working together to apply our significant experience in windstorm modelling to create a historical extreme wind storms (XWS) database.
+In partnership with the University of Reading and the University of Exeter we applied our significant experience in windstorm modelling to create a historical extreme wind storms (XWS) database.

-Further information on the project and how to get involved Historical catalogue of extreme European windstorms (PDF, 247 kB)
+Further information on the project see Historical catalogue of extreme European windstorms (PDF, 247 kB)

 The Met Office and Lloyd's, the world's specialist insurance market, teamed up to promote the latest scientific research on North Atlantic hurricanes.